Radyo Natin

 Radyo Natin is a community radio network owned by MBC Media Group.
-It has more than 100 stations across the Philippines spread from Batanes in the northernmost part to Bongao in the south.
+It has more than 100 stations across the Philippines spread from Batanes in the northernmost part to Bongao in the south, many of which are operated through franchise agreements with different local entities.
 The network also runs its main feed known as Radyo Natin Nationwide, which broadcasts on 96.3 FM's HD2 channel.

-Unlike MBC's radio brands, Radyo Natin enacts as a "network-community" station operated by different local entities (both companies and individuals) under an entrepreneurship/franchise agreement with the network.

 History

 Radyo Natin was launched by MBC on December 16, 1997, as the successor to the short-lived Community Radio Network (ComNet).
 Initially, its programming lineup included DZRH simulcasts during the mornings, local content from late morning through early evening, and the often-controversial religious program Ang Dating Daan airing during mid-evenings until sign-off.

-In mid-2017, just before the network’s 20th anniversary, the majority of Hot FM stations transitioned to the Radyo Natin brand, effectively retiring the Hot FM name.
-This shift expanded Radyo Natin’s reach, growing its network to over 120 stations nationwide.
+In mid-2017, just before the network's 20th anniversary, the majority of Hot FM stations transitioned to the Radyo Natin brand, effectively retiring the Hot FM name.
+This shift expanded Radyo Natin's reach, growing its network to over 120 stations nationwide.

-On October 2, 2019, a major fire at the nearby Star City theme park severely affected the main studios and satellite uplink facilities of Radyo Natin Nationwide, located at the MBC Building in the CCP Complex, Pasay, along with its sister MBC radio stations.
+On October 2, 2019, a major fire gutted the nearby Star City theme park, which severely affected the operations of its main studios and satellite uplink facilities of Radyo Natin Nationwide, located at the MBC Building in the CCP Complex, Pasay, along with its sister MBC radio stations.
 During this period, Radyo Natin temporarily broadcast from its backup studios at the BSA Twin Towers in Ortigas.
 Meanwhile, many local stations suspended their network hookup due to the outage and filled airtime with local music and filler programs until January 2022.

-On November 15, 2021, Radyo Natin Nationwide relaunched its new logo along with the new logos of all MBC radio stations and its new corporate slogan, Sama-Sama Tayo, Pilipino! (lit.
-'We are all Filipinos!').
+On November 15, 2021, Radyo Natin Nationwide relaunched its new logo along with the new logos of all MBC radio stations and its new corporate slogan, Sama-Sama Tayo, Pilipino!.
 In February 2022, after a three-year hiatus, the central studios of Radyo Natin Nationwide returned to the newly renovated MBC Building inside the Star City complex.

-On November 15, 2021, Radyo Natin Nationwide unveiled a new logo, alongside refreshed logos for all MBC radio stations, and introduced its new corporate slogan, Sama-Sama Tayo, Pilipino! (literally, “We Are All Filipinos!”).
-After a three-year hiatus, the central studios of Radyo Natin Nationwide returned to the newly renovated MBC Building within the Star City complex in February 2022.